SiriusTVT/Project-5/README.md

 ## 🖥️ Processing Sketch

+Our Processing sketch performs the visualization in a dynamic way, and each dataset variable is represented through a specific visual property:

+- **Humidity (blue color):**
+  Represented using blue lines or elements.
+  Technically, **humidity controls the animation speed**:
+  - Higher humidity → faster animation
+  - Lower humidity → slower animation
+  This simulates the variability and flow associated with water behavior.

+- **Temperature (purple color):**
+  Represented with purple elements whose **intensity and “warmth” increase as the temperature rises**.
+  - High temperature → brighter and more saturated purple
+  - Low temperature → darker, less intense purple
+  This mapping provides a visual sense of thermal variation.

+- **Stress (main circle):**
+  Stress controls **the size of the central circle**:
+  - Higher stress → larger circle
+  - Lower stress → smaller circle
+  This acts as a direct visual indicator of tension or pressure in the dataset.

-Our Processing sketch:
+Additionally, the sketch:

 - Reads the dataset sequentially
-- Visualizes the values using shapes and colors
+- Renders values using shapes, colors, and animation
-- Sends humidity, temperature, and stress values to Pure Data using OSC
+- Sends humidity, temperature, and stress values to Pure Data through OSC
-- Updates the visuals and audio in real time
+- Maintains real-time audio-visual synchronization
-- Allows interaction once all the data has been displayed
+- Allows interaction once the full dataset has been displayed

-This creates a direct connection between the visual and auditory behavior.

 ---